-Methods of Evaluation Essay 1, due Mar.
-1, 2018: 15% Essay 2, due Apr.
-10, 2018: 25% Two group scenes, each worth 10%, for a total of 20%, see below for dates Attendance: 5% Final Exam, Apr.
+Methods of Evaluation Essay 1, due Feb.
+28, 2018: 10% Essay 2, due Apr.
+11, 2018: 20% Group Performance, various dates: 10% Public Reading, Apr.
+2018 (possibly Apr.
+11): 20% Attendance: 5% Final Exam, Apr.
 2018 (date TBA): 35%

 NOTE: A student must receive a passing grade for both term work and the final examination in order to receive a passing grade for the course.
 This applies to all courses in all programs offered by the department.
 Students whose term and final exam grades average 50% or above, even though one of the two is a failure, shall receive a default grade of 48%.
 Please note: The department of English & Writing Studies does not release final grades.
 All undergraduate grade reports will be available online from the Office of the Registrar.